ndk/k8sConfig/README.md

 #  - secretName: tls-secret-nonprod-ideahopper-org
 ```

-Again, the last two lines are commented out - I'll show you how to enable SSL in the next section.
+Again, the last three lines are commented out - I'll show you how to enable SSL in the next section.

 I've configured the ingress to route two non-production domain names serving three environments: